jdrichardsappacad/react-2021/week-14/practices/06-nesting/README.md

 # Practice: Nesting

-In this practice we will -
+In this practice you will -

 - Dynamically create nested routes
 - Use React Router params to access path variables